huangsam/githooks/README.md

 # Introduction

 These hooks are the culmination of policies that I enforce for Python projects.
 Some of these hooks utilize [flake8](https://pypi.python.org/pypi/flake8) to ensure PEP8 compliance, logical flow and an appropriate level of complexity.
-Other hooks utilize the `check-msg` script to ensure that proposed commit messages are formatted correctly for [JIRA](https://www.atlassian.com/software/jira) pull requests.
+Other hooks utilize the `check_msg` script to ensure that proposed commit messages are formatted correctly for [JIRA](https://www.atlassian.com/software/jira) pull requests.

 ## Implementation

 These Git hooks utilize a mix of Python and Shell.
 Python offers a clean approach to procedural programming while Shell offers excellent text processing and file management utilities.

 Many of the Git hooks execute the same verification tasks.
-As such, common functionality is centralized into `check-msg` and `commons` for maximum code reusability and hook maintainability.
+As such, common functionality is centralized into `check_msg` and `commons` for maximum code reusability and hook maintainability.

 ## Installation